turingschool/front-end-curriculum/projects/module-2/whats-cookin-part-one.md

 * **Team collaborates effectively to accomplish the shared goal.
 Team productively and professionally works through challenges and conflicts to ensure all team members are able to be heard and contribute throughout the project.**
   * Instructors are available to offer support and guidance but conversations around what *is* and what *is not* working are expected to be led by the team members themselves.

----

 ## Rubric

-For the rubric sections below, You will be scored as Wow, Yes or Not Yet depending on whether you have demonstrate competency in that area.
+For the rubric sections below, you will be scored as **Wow**, **Yes** or **Not Yet** depending on whether you have demonstrated competency in that area.
 Each section lists examples of what types of things we may be looking for as demonstrations of competency.
 Just as there are many ways to approach code, there are many many ways to demonstate competency.
 There are just some examples.

 ### Functional Expectations
-* WOW: Application fulfills all requirements *as well as* an extension.
+* Wow: Application fulfills all requirements *as well as* an extension.
-* Yes: Application fulfills all requirements of iteration 3 without bugs.
+* Yes: Application fulfills all requirements of iterations 1-3 without bugs.
 * Not Yet: Application crashes or has missing functionality or bugs.

 ### Fundamental JavaScript & Style / OOP / Fetch